KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 This module creates the callbacks that the model will need during training.

 GAutility.py
-This module organizes largely unrelated pieces of code in one place.
-Its principal use is to create various dataset objects.
+This module organizes unrelated pieces of code in one place.

 GAdata.py
 This module creates the data objects for training, validation, and testing.
-For training, it include data augmentation. fx
+For training, it include data augmentation.

 GAanalysis.py
 Finally, this code is called after the training, at which time it creates the plots and other results from the training and testing.